 Who Owns Copyright in Canada?

 In Canada, the author of a work is the first owner of copyright in it.
-Although Canada’s Copyright Act doesn’t define “author” specifically, the term generally refers to the person who created the work, or the person who first put it in a fixed form.
+Although the Canadian Copyright Act doesn't define “author” specifically, the term generally refers to the person who created the work, or the person who first put it in a fixed form.
 The following examples illustrate how this principle works.

 Newspaper, Magazine or Periodical Contributions — Freelancers are authors and the first copyright owners of their individual contributions to newspapers, magazines or periodicals, unless they've agreed otherwise.
 (It’s always advisable to get a freelance relationship in writing.)